greetclammy/archive-file/README.md

 >
 > **Ensure your files are regularly [backed up](https://help.obsidian.md/backup).**

-Until *Archive file* is made available in the plugin directory, follow the steps below to install it.
+Until *Archive File* is [made available](https://github.com/obsidianmd/obsidian-releases/pull/8835) in the plugin directory, follow the steps below to install it.

 ### BRAT (recommended)